madisonisfan/mealplanner-RN-2022/README.md

 ## My Inspiration
-For almost my entire life I've had a passion for health and fitness.
-Like most people, I found it difficult to find healthy foods that I enjoy and to stay consistent with healthy eating.
-My goal is to create a place for people to go where they can organize their weekly meal plans, and be motivated by the app community.
-To help with finding food options for everyone, I created a feature that allows anyone to add a recipe.
+I've had a passion for health and fitness for almost my entire life.
+Like most people, I find it challenging to find healthy foods I enjoy and stay consistent with healthy eating.
+To help find food options for everyone, I created a feature allowing anyone to add a recipe.
 With everyone adding recipes, there would be an extensive list of food.
+My goal is to create a place for people to go where they can organize their weekly meal plans and be motivated by the integrated app community.

 ## Features